 It didn’t take long for Good Times in Fitzroy to become a local staple thanks to its pasta coming in at $9 to $16 a plate.
 Using fresh ingredients, the pasta, albeit simple, is delicious.
 The menu of this pasta bar is ever-changing, but the prices rarely change.
 Good Times is without a doubt a staple to anyone's 'cheap eats Melbourne' list.

 South Melbourne & CBD

 This little place is a pastry lover’s dream.
-There is a range of pastries available including some pretty unique flavours, but the croissants are the stars of the show.
-There’s matcha croissants, red raspberry croissants, croissants make with coffee extract, pandan croissants, squid ink croissants… Pretty much any type of croissant you can think of, Agathé Pâtisserie has made it.
+There is a range of pastries available including some pretty unique flavours, but the croissants are the stars of the show, and without a doubt some of the best breakfast Melbourne CBD is serving up right now.
+There are matcha croissants, red raspberry croissants, croissants made with coffee extract, pandan croissants, squid ink croissants and pretty much any type of croissant you can think of.

 Chicken Tawouk Wrap At A1 Bakery

-Image credit: Bimbo's
+Image credit: Annika Kafcaloudis